- Environmental Management Systems (Environmental Analysis and Risk Management; Policy Analysis; Resource Conservation)

-Consolidation of curricula in Agronomy, Entomology, Horticulture, and Plant Pathology and Crop Physiology resulted in the curriculum in Plant & Soil Systems.
-All students in this curriculum take core courses that provide a basic knowledge required for specialization in one of nine areas of concentration: agricultural pest management, crop science, environmental horticulture, horticultural science, landscape management, soil science, sustainable production systems, turf grass management, and urban entomology.
+Plant & Soil Systems is an interdepartmental curriculum in areas of agronomy, entomology, horticulture, plant pathology, and crop physiology.
+All students in this curriculum take core courses that provide a basic knowledge required for specialization in one of eight areas of concentration: agricultural pest management, crop science, horticultural sciences, turf and landscape management, soil science, sustainable production systems, and urban entomology.
 Each area is further individualized by the addition of approved and free electives.

 Students pursuing agronomic interests can concentrate their studies in the areas of crop science, soil science, or agricultural pest management.
-In addition to the basic curriculum outlined for plant and soil systems majors, students selecting the crop management area of concentration take courses in agronomy, biological sciences, economics, entomology, experimental statistics, genetics, and plant health, as well as several hours in approved electives.
+In addition to the basic curriculum outlined for plant and soil systems majors, students selecting the crop management area of concentration take courses in agronomy, biological sciences, economics, entomology, experimental statistics, genetics, and plant health.

 The agricultural pest management area of concentration is an interdisciplinary program of study in weed science, plant pathology, and physical sciences, and practical training through an internship work experience.
-A range of restricted and non-restricted electives allow students to personalize their degree program based on employment goals.
+A range of restricted and non-restricted electives allow students to personalize their degree program.